virajmehta/blackjack/README.md

-card counting and variable betting options in the ruleset a little larger than just number of decks (soft 17 rule, split rule, etc.) true randomness leveraging the RANDOM.ORG API
+card counting and variable betting options in the ruleset a little larger than just number of decks (soft 17 rule, split rule, etc.) true randomness leveraging the RANDOM.ORG API after training, having the stats module play blackjack and finding how good it is!

 There are a couple know flaws in this (and I'm sure plenty of bugs to find!):